 It turns out you can live on java alone.
-Just not as much as you think.
+Just less than you think.

 Finally, an algorithm we can love (sorry, Facebook).
 The Wall Street Journal reports on how the Army figured out how to keep soldiers going on very little sleep:

 [Coffee] dosing strategies generated by the algorithm will vary depending on the circumstances.